 3. And the Band Played On: Politics, People, and the AIDS Epidemic

 It’s outstanding investigative journalism that looks into the 80s AIDS crisis in the USA.
 However, it does explore other areas of the world about AIDS.
-They spoke highlighted the many ways in which the U.S. government failed when it came to the AIDS epidemic.
+They highlighted the many ways in which the U.S. government failed when it came to the AIDS epidemic.
 It was dismissed as a gay disease.
 Gay cancer made it anything less worthy of paying attention to it.

 Author: Randy Shilts